New Approaches Benchmark Oxygen Snowmobile Helmet…

 Although it’s never been an issue for me, some riders complain about sore necks from their too-heavy helmets.
-I can also see where this might be a concern for smaller or less strong riders.
+But I can see where this might be a concern for smaller or less strong riders.
 The Oxygen Snowmobile Helmet puts less strain on a rider by using lightweight M-FORGE® Composite for the shell.
 It meets the same international safety standards as traditional helmet materials.
 But it’s up to 20% lighter than carbon fibre and up to 30% less than other traditional shells.

 The Oxygen’s aerodynamic styling means less wind drag on the helmet.
 Combined with its lighter weight, this means less neck strain for the rider.

 My Visor Cord Gets in The Way

 Traditional heated electric visors plug in at the left side of the helmet and at the machine.
 On occasion, I’ve had mine get yanked by an errant branch on a too-narrow trail.
 I’ve also forgotten to unplug it when getting off the sled, had a plug come loose in transit, and even stepped on a dangling plug end.
 What’s worse is trying to figure out whether the visor’s on or not from the tiny pilot light where the cord plugs into the helmet.
 Have you ever tried to spot that pinprick light on a blazing sunny day?

 Changing The Equation #1: Magnetic Connector

 The Oxygen Snowmobile Helmet changes the equation for powering your visor.
 First, the cable connection is out of the way at the back of helmet.
 The helmet end of this special eLinQ cable has a magnetic connector, not a plug in.
 It snaps into place easy as pie, even with gloves on.
 But it’s strong enough not to shake loose while riding.
 Just remember to disconnect eLinQ before removing either your helmet or jacket!